-Contrave Miami’s Newest Weight Loss Medication Eliminates Hunger and Cravings
+Contrave and Contrave-Plus: Miami’s New Weight Loss Medication Eliminates Hunger and Cravings

 Contrave, new diet pill Miami is the third of the new weight loss medications.
 It was approved by the FDA and released on October 14, 2014.
 Similar to Qsymia, it’s a combination of two older medications–neither of which are diet medications–bupropion (Wellbutrin) and naltrexone.

 Recently we have added low dose appetite suppressors such as phentermine to the contrave and have found even better weight loss results than taking either Contrave or phentermine alone.
 In this case we reduce both the doses of contrave and phentermine.
 There appear to be synergistic effects when taking multiple medications for weight loss in reduced dosage forms.
 Here 2 + 2 does not equal 4, but maybe 6!

 On the market since 1995 bupropion is used for depression, anxiety, and compulsive behavior.
 It is marketed to reduce cigarette smoking because of its effect on compulsive behavior.
 It has been on the market for more than 20 years.
 It has some mild weight loss effects when taken alone, perhaps related to the reduction of compulsive behavior.

 Contrave also contains naltrexone.
 On the market since 2004, it is an opioid receptor antagonist used primarily in the management of alcohol dependence and opioid dependence.
 It is marketed in generic form as its hydrochloride salt, naltrexone hydrochloride, and marketed under the trade names Revia and Depade.
 There is minimal to no weight loss with this component of Contrave.
 Here is what is important about Contrave:

 - When these two medications are combined together, the weight loss increases by a factor of at least 4-5.They act in the brain to reduce cravings and appetite.